From random walks to reaction-diffusion

 In the previous lesson, we introduced the model of a particle randomly walking through a medium.
 But what exactly do random walks have to do with Alan Turing and zebras?

 Turing’s insight was that remarkable high-level patterns could arise if we combine particle diffusion with chemical reactions, in which colliding particles interact with each other.
-Such a model is called a reaction-diffusion system, and the emergent patterns are called Turing patterns in Turing’s honor.
+Such a model is called a reaction-diffusion system, and the emergent patterns are called Turing patterns in his honor.

 Both types of particles diffuse randomly through the plane, but the A particles diffuse more quickly than the B particles.
 In the simulation that follows, we will assume that A particles diffuse twice as quickly as B particles.
 In terms of our random walk model, this faster rate of diffusion means that in a single “step”, an A particle moves twice as far as a B particle.